-Sky Ferreira is a Los Angeles songwriter, actress, and model, who first came to attention through her MySpace demos as a teenager.
-On her debut album, Night Time, My Time, she works with producers Ariel Rechtshaid (Vampire Weekend, HAIM, Madonna) and Justin Raisen, who are able to achieve a perfect balance between pop accessibility and edgier sounds, that prevents Night Time, My Time from sounding like mere designer angst.
+Sky Ferreira is a Los Angeles songwriter, actress, and model, who gained attention through her MySpace demos as a teenager.
+On her debut album, Night Time, My Time, she works with producers Ariel Rechtshaid (Vampire Weekend, HAIM, Madonna) and Justin Raisen, who are able to achieve a perfect balance between pop accessibility and edgier sounds, preventing Night Time, My Time from sounding like mere designer angst.
 Rechtshaid and Raisen also provide most of the instrumentation, while Ferreira’s voice is an asset, rich and expressive.
-Night Time, My Time blends 1990s alternative rock with 1980s synth pop, so songs like the dissonant, guitar heavy ‘Omanko’ and the infectious dance pop of ‘You’re Not The One’ follow each other in the track list.
+Night Time, My Time blends 1990s alternative rock with 1980s synth-pop, so songs like the dissonant, guitar-heavy ‘Omanko’ and the infectious dance-pop of ‘You’re Not The One’ follow each other in the tracklist.

 Mixing poppy hooks with a heavy guitar attack and more esoteric moments, Night Time, My Time was a deserved critical favourite that’s taken Ferreira a long time to follow up.

 FKA Twigs was born in Gloucestershire to a Jamaican father and English/Spanish mother; she’s complained that her mixed race has caused her to be pigeon-holed as an R&B artist.
 She released her first EP, EP1, back in 2012, but it’s taken her until 2019 to release her second album.